-From our study it was observed that there were no significant difference between non-dermatophytic molds that were isolated from the cattle skins from both states.
+From our study it was observed that there were significant difference between no nondermatophytic molds that were isolated from the cattle skins from both states.
 This is expected since these livestock are being produced in the northern part of the country and the markets in both states are being fed from this same source.
 This is an indication that these non-dermatophytic molds are widely distributed in the environment where these cattle were produced (Mahendra and Anil, 2014).
-In Nigeria cattle rearing is an occupation of the Northerners and considering that they migrate from the same region following the same route from the North to the South-eastern states, it is most likely that they will be predisposed to the same species of non-dermatophytic molds which as reported by Emenuga and Oyeka, (2013).
+In Nigeria cattle rearing is an occupation of the Northerners and considering that they migrate from the same region following the same route from the North to the South-eastern states, it is most likely that they will be predisposed to the same species of nondermatophytic molds which as reported by Emenuga and Oyeka, (2013).
 This was also observed in the highest frequently occurring isolate from both Abia and Imo States.
-Fusarium lichenicola was the highest frequently occurring non-dermatophyte from both states, Abia state had a frequency of occurrence 87 (19.4%) and Imo State 52(16.0%) respectively.
+Fusarium Iichenicola was the highest frequently occurring non-dermatophyte from both states, Abia state had a frequency of occurrence 87 (19.4%) and Imo State 52(16.0%) respectively.

 Out of 451 cattle skin sampled, 53 cattle had lesion.
 From our study it was observed that similar isolates recovered from cattle without lesion were also isolated from those with lesions.
-The highest frequent occurring non-dermatophytic molds isolated from cattle with lesion from Abia State and Imo State were Aspergillus welwitschiae, followed by Fusarium species, Absidia specie and Cladosporium specie.
-In Abia State, Penicillium citrinum, Aspergillus fumigatus, Aspergillus welwitchiae, Aspergillus aculeatus, Aspergillus flavus, Aspergillus sydowii, Cladosporium tenuissimum, Fusarium lichenicola, Fusarium succisae and Absidiacorymbifera were isolated while in Imo State, Aspergillus welwitschiae, Aspergillus aculeatus, Aspergillus flavus, sydowii, Talaromyces Aspergillus kendrickii, Cladosporium tenuisimum, Pestalotiopsis microspora, Fusarium lichenicola, Fusarium succisae and Absidiacorymbifera were isolated.
+The highest frequent occurring nondermatophytic molds isolated from cattle with lesion from Abia State and Imo State were welwitschiae, followed Aspergillus by Fusarium species, Absidia specie Cladosporium specie.
+In Abia Penicillium citrinum, Aspergillus fumigatus, welwitchiae, Aspergillus Aspergillus aculeatus, Aspergillus flavus, Aspergillus Cladosporium tenuissimum, sydowii, Fusarium lichenicola, Fusarium succisae and Absidiacorymbifera were isolated while in Imo State, Aspergillus welwitschiae, Aspergillus aculeatus, Aspergillus flavus, Aspergillus sydowii, Talaromyces kendrickii, Cladosporium tenuisimum, Pestalotiopsis microspora, Fusarium lichenicola, Fusarium and Absidiacorymbifera were succisae isolated.
 These non-dermatophytic molds are also similar to isolates recovered from cattle skin generally from both States.
-This is in agreement with a study by Jain, et al., (2011), showed the current status of Fusarium infection in animal and human and concluded that this filamentous fungus is widely distributed in the soil and on plants and can only cause superficial infections on compromise host.
-Also Suzana and Natasa, (2007) in their study agrees that Cladosporium spp. are opportunistic pathogens that are capable of causing cutaneous infections.
+This is in agreement with a study by Jain, et al., (2011), current status of Fusarium the infection in animal and human and concluded this filamentous fungus is widely distributed in the soil and on plants and can superficial infections cause oncompromise host.
+Also Suzana and Natasa, (2007) in their study agrees that Cladosporium are opportunistic pathogens that capable of causing cutaneous infections.

 Based on anatomical sites that had lesions in this study, it was observed that most lesions were encountered at the abdominal region.
-This could be attributed to the fact that these animals lay and roll on the soil with their abdomen than other parts of their body thereby predisposing their glabrous skin to contaminated soil.
+This could be attributed to the fact that these animals lay and roll on the soil with their abdomen than other parts of their body thereby their predisposing glabrous skin to contaminated soil.
 These animal also often lay side by side to each other, thereby coming in contact often with other infected animals in the market.
-They can also incure trauma on their glabrous skin due to the stacking effect they suffer on transit in the trucks or it can also be as a result of trauma incurred in the bushes during grazing, that paves way for these non-dermatophytic molds to gain access through the skin.
+They can also incure trauma on their glabrous skin due to the stacking effect they suffer on transit in the trucks or it can also be as a result of trauma incurred in the bushes during grazing, that paves way for these nondermatophytic molds to gain access through the skin.
 This agrees with the work of Emenuga and Oyeka, (2013) who reported that lesions were mainly observed on the animals (goats and sheep) glabrous skin.
 This however disagrees with the work of Balogun, et al., (2017), on the prevalence and distribution of dermatophytes among domestic horses in Kwara State, Nigeria.
-They observed that lesions were seen more on the limbs

-(18.7%) of horses than other parts of the body where samples were collected.
+They observed that lesions were seen more on the limbs (18.7%) of horses than other parts of the body where samples were collected.